 Intense perfumes of figs, sultana grapes, chocolate and toffee characterise this muscat.
 It has a rich and viscous palate, and a long finish.
 The perfect accompaniment to a mature hard cheddar.

-Visit the restaurant at Summer Lodge Country House Hotel, Restaurant and Spa to take your pick from the cheese trolley to which includes West Country takes on old favourites and some delectable new creations.
+Visit the restaurant at Summer Lodge Country House Hotel and Restaurant to take your pick from the cheese trolley to which includes West Country takes on old favourites and some delectable new creations.